gosticks/magento-destroyers/README.md

 # Magento Destroyers
 Magento checkout frontend has been driving me insane for the last couple of weeks.
 So I did the only sane thing and created a simple game to vent the aggression towards the "fantastic" "magento development experiance"™.
 This game is released as part of a rant on my blog so feel free to check that out [here](https://iamwlad.com/blog).
 This game is build using ThreeJS and since it is my first Three project I probably overseen something terrible so please don't be too hard on me for any errors :)

+You can check out the game in action [here](https://magento-destroyers.iamwlad.com), have some fun.

 ## Available Scripts

 In the project directory, you can run: